yhan0117/Mo-TLab/README.md

-# Mo-TLab
-# This repository is dedicated to UAV projects in the Motion and Teaming Lab
+# Mo-TLabThis repository is dedicated to UAV projects in the Motion and Teaming Lab